-You’ve likely heard all about the coconut oil hype as a product that can do everything from clearing up acne, softening the skin to allegedly being the healthier replacement to any oil alternative you might cook with.
-Coconut oil is also a great moisturizing agent for the hair that can soften frizz and smooth down your locks.
+You’ve likely heard all about the coconut oil hype as a product that can do everything from clearing up acne, softening the skin, and allegedly being the healthier replacement to any oil alternative you might cook with.
+Coconut oil is also a great moisturizing agent for the hair!
+It can soften frizz and smooth down your locks.
 Today we’re teaching you how to create a really easy hair mask with coconut oil for your next DIY spa night.
 Keep reading for our best tips for how to create a hair mask with coconut oil:

 How to Create a Hair Mask with Coconut Oil

 The consistency of coconut oil changes depending on the temperature of the oil itself.
-The colder the oil is the harder it will be while warmed oil will have a completely liquid consistency.
-You can find coconut oil at your local drugstore or any supermarket and you should store it depending on your preferences about how solid you’d like the product to be.
-Store it in the fridge for a hard paste and in a room temperature environment for a softer and more oily consistency.
+The colder the oil is, the harder it will be.
+If the oil is warm then it will have a completely liquid consistency.
+Store it in the fridge for a hard paste and in a room-temperature environment for a softer and more oily consistency.

 When it comes to a D.I.Y. coconut oil hair mask the consistency will really depend on your process.
 If you’re looking for a product to apply to your hair that you’ll leave on for the duration of your shower after rinsing out your conditioner, using warm and liquid-like coconut oil is no problem.
-If you’re looking for a slightly more heavy duty conditioning treatment you can use the coconut oil as a mask.
+For a slightly more heavy-duty conditioning treatment you can use the coconut oil as a mask.
 If you’re in a rush and don’t have time for D.I.Y, we love using TRESemmé Botanique Nourish & Replenish Hydration Mask.
 This mask is one of our favorites because the coconut milk and aloe blend deeply hydrates your hair, leaving it soft and silky.

 D.I.Y.
 Liquid Coconut Oil Mask

 Simply store the jar in your shower.
-Since this oil is very thick, the heat of the water can soften it.
+Since this oil is very thick, the heat of the water will soften it!

-Rinse the oil out at the end of the shower for super silky strands.
-Be sure rinse with shampoo to ensure that the coconut oil is out of your hair.
+Rinse the oil out at the end of the shower for super-silky strands.
+Make sure to rinse with shampoo to ensure that the coconut oil is out of your hair.